-13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission.
+- 13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.

-a.
 Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out.

-b.
-Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet.
+- b.
+Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet - c.

-c.
 Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
-Future if they fail to clock in/out for lunch.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch.